santina/TREC_2005_Experiment/reports/evaluation_termfreq.md

 | 0.1662791|category and relevance |TF-IDF                |cosine    |  40|

 We can see that including title and journal names doesn't make a big difference.
+However, at least for Euclidean distance, it's obvious that precision doesn't dive down as much as number of singular values increases.
+So it's safer to use title + journal name + abstract instead of just using abstracts to find similar papers.

 # A separate inspection